- Professional Service

-I noticed the AAMC has begun to collect and remit applicable state and local sales tax.
-Will this affect VSLO?
+I noticed the AAMC collects and remits applicable state and local sales tax.
+Does this affect VSLO?

-Yes, in certain states, these applicable taxes will affect VSLO services.
+Yes, in certain states, these applicable taxes affect the VSLO service.
 Please visit the AAMC Sales Tax FAQs to learn more.

 What is the criteria for becoming a Host institution in the AAMC’s Visiting Student Learning Opportunities™ (VSLO®) program?

-In addition to electives, what are the benefits to participating in the VSLO program?
+In addition to away rotations, what are the benefits to participating in the VSLO program?

-In addition to electives for final-year medical students, the Visiting Student Learning Opportunities program provides a pathway for qualified students to apply for preclinical, community-based global/public health and research opportunities.
+In addition to away rotations for final-year medical students, the Visiting Student Learning Opportunities program provides a pathway for qualified students to apply for preclinical, community-based global/public health and research opportunities.
 The program provides institutions with streamlined management and application processing and manages mobility among your existing partner institutions that are already in the VSLO network.
-Also, it increases offerings of vetted U.S. and international elective opportunities for your students and provides direct access to the decisions and perspectives of the AAMC and partner organizations regarding elective rotations.
+Also, it increases offerings of vetted U.S. and international away rotation opportunities for your students and provides direct access to the decisions and perspectives of the AAMC and partner organizations regarding away rotations.
 Furthermore, the VSLO program expands input on best practices in student mobility and transition to residency.

 As a Host institution, can I select the Home schools from which I will receive applications?

 Yes.
-The VSLO application service (VSAS®) provides options for Hosts to manage incoming applications.
+The VSLO application service provides options for Hosts to manage incoming applications.